ibm-cloud-docs/cis/logpush.md

    {: tab-group="pla"}
    {: class="simple-tab-table"}
    {: row-headers}

 `--name`: Specifies the Logpush job name.

 `--fields`: Specifies the list of log fields to be included in log files.
 Use commas to separate multiple fields.

-   Use this command `ibmcloud cis logpull DNS_DOMAIN_ID --available-fields` to get a comprehensive list of available log fields, or use `all` to include all available fields in the log files.
+   Use the command `ibmcloud cis logpull DNS_DOMAIN_ID --available-fields` to get a comprehensive list of available log fields, or use `all` to include all available fields in the log files.

 `--enable`: Is the flag to enable or disable the Logpush job.
 Valid values are `true` or `false` (default).